keyuncheng/less/AE_INSTRUCTION.md

 We require and assume 15 machines to form a cluster for running the experiments with our prototype and evaluation scripts.
 These machines need to be connected via a 10 Gbps network, such that they are reachable from each other.
-For each machine, we recommend a quad-core CPU, 16 GiB of memory and above, and an 7200 RPM SATA HDD or above.
-We use the default erasure coding parameters (n, k) = (14, 10).
+For each machine, we recommend a quad-core CPU, 16 GiB of memory, a 7200 RPM SATA HDD and above.
+We use the default erasure coding parameters (n,
+k) = (14, 10).
 In particular, we use one machine to run the HDFS NameNode and the other machines to run the HDFS DataNodes.

 ## Testbed Setup